-Orac also did a review of this study, almost for the same reasons as I did–here comes ANOTHER cause of autism.
+The captivating Orac also did a review of this study, almost for the same reasons as I did – here comes ANOTHER cause of autism.
 His review of the data lead him to this observation:

 The sine qua non of a good study demonstrating an association between an environmental exposure and a condition requires the actual verification and quantification of the environmental exposure under study in the cases.
 Sometimes this involves measuring the actual levels of the chemicals in question, either in the research subjects (ideally) to document exposure or in the places where they live and work.